- Do you desire to have a positive impact in people’s lives?

-The Health Information Technology admission application for Fall semester 2018 is now closed.
+The Health Information Technology admission application for Fall semester 2021 will be open February 1, 2021 to June 30, 2021.

 How to apply:

-- Fill out a general admission application.* (Skip this step if you already completed.) *Note: Once you have filled out a general admission application, follow the instructions that you receive in a return email from Admissions to confirm your intent to enroll.
+- Fill out a general admission application.* (Skip this step if already completed.) *Note: Once you have filled out a general admission application, follow the instructions that you receive in a return email from Admissions to confirm your intent to enroll.
 You will receive a letter from the Admissions staff with your Craven Community College Student ID number and instructions for accessing your Craven Community College student email, and accessing WebAdvisor, Craven’s student web portal.

-The Health Information Technology Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Health Information Technology accreditor of Craven Community College is the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).